vanus-labs/docs/content/cloud-docs/source/slack/setup.md

 ---

-## Step 6: Connection in Vanus Cloud
+## Step 6: Slack Connection Settings

 1. Write a name for your connection.
    ![](images/name%20connection.png)